near/docs/docs/tutorials/zero-to-hero.md

     makeApiCallAndSave();
   });
 ```
 This should save the price of Bitcoin to the blockchain.

+### Test the app
+> Restart the app by using the `yarn dev` command from the Gitpod command line.

+Clicking on the button will fetch the latest Bitcoin and save it on the blockchain.
+Then the UI will update with the latest data from the blockchain.

 We've successfully implemented an oracle for latest Bitcoin price!
 Test the changes by restarting the app (run `yarn dev` from the Gitpod command line).